 Death and Afterlife

-The course looks at conceptions of death and afterlife in a variety of Asian religious contexts.
-It examines how religious communities (Hindu, Jain, Buddhist, Shinto, and Daoist) conceptualize death and dying, how they ritually manage the process of death, how these implicate values concerning status, gender, and age, and how they re-create worlds of meaning.
-We explore symbols of death, rebirth, and afterlife from a variety of examples, such as: Hindu rites of passage, Jain, Hindu, and Buddhist asceticism, the veneration of Buddhist Relics, Mahayana pilgrimage traditions in China and Japan, Chinese mummifications, Daoist thaumaturgy and funerary rites, and Japanese Mizuko Kuyo (Memorials for Aborted Fetuses), and Buddhist Eschatology.
+Overview of conceptions of death and afterlife in a variety of Asian religious contexts, such as Hindu, Jain, Buddhist, Shinto, and Daoist.
+Students will examine how religious communities conceptualize death and dying, manage the process of death, and re-create worlds of meaning, as well as how these implicate values concerning status, gender, and age.
+Examples of symbols explored include: Hindu rites of passage, Buddhist relic veneration, Chinese mummifications, Daoist thaumaturgy and funerary rites, Japanese Mizuko Kuyo (memorials for aborted fetuses), and others.